nodejs-projects-kenanhancer/serverless-azure-functions-typescript-demo/README.md

-# Testing Azure Http Function Locally
+# Testing Azure HTTP and Webhook Triggered Functions Locally

 Use one of the following commands to call `Azure Http Function` locally, and `--port` argument should be updated due to value of `LocalHttpPort` field in `local.settings.json` file.